-If the fuel tank has been completely run dry, it may take longer than normal (up to one minute) to start a diesel engine after refuelling.
+If the fuel tank of a diesel vehicle was run until completely empty, after refuelling it can last longer than normal to start the engine, even up to a minute.
 This is because the fuel system must eliminate air first.

-Do not keep the engine running in confined spaces, as there is a danger of poisoning.
+Do not keep the engine running in confined spaces, as there is a risk of poisoning.